dotnet/runtime/src/coreclr/tools/aot/DependencyGraphViewer/README.md

 # DependencyGraphViewer

 ## Why use this tool?
-If you are developing with NativeAOT or using the Linker, you might ask yourself: why are types or methods being kept after trimming?
+If you are developing with NativeAOT or using the IL linker, you might ask yourself: why are types or methods being kept after trimming?
 Sometimes, it can be unclear why certain types or methods are retained after a self-contained application is trimmed.

 ## How to build and run
 1. Launch Visual Studio